ronsala/wordwise/notes/devlog.md

 Tried to recreate the problem with `bundle`, `bin/setup`, and `rake spec`.
 I see from my notes above I had run `rspec`.
 Perhaps this was the source of the issue.
 I see from the README, this is not the specified command.
 Leaving well enough alone....

+Now setting up Codecov though GitHub and writing a blog post about it.